akshullyinnocent-oklahoma/awesome-legal-skills/README.md

 ## Get Started

 > [!IMPORTANT]
-> **Write once, use everywhere** — Skills are an emerging standard for AI agents, with adoption growing across the industry.
-Use them with your favorite tool.
+> **Write once, use everywhere** — Skills are an open standard for AI agents, with adoption growing across the industry.
+Use them with your favorite AI tool.

 <div align="center">
   <br>